letsmokee/ApexXPFarmer/README.md

  For Legend selection use one of the following:
  **"Bloodhound","Gibraltar","Lifeline","Pathfinder","Wraith","Bangalore","Caustic","Mirage","Octane","Wattson","Crypto","Revenant","Loba","Rampart","Horizon","Fuse","Valkyrie","Seer","Ash","MadMaggie","Newcastle","Vantage","Catalyst","Ballistic","Conduit"**

-**NOTE: For now, only Ashe, Vangalore, Bloodhound, Catalyst, Conduit, Fuse, Gibraltar, Horizon, Lifeline, Loba, Newcastle, Octane, Pathfinder, Revenant, Seer, Valkyrie, Wraith are working**
+**NOTE: For now, only Ashe, Vangalore, Bloodhound, Catalyst, Conduit, Fuse, Gibraltar, Horizon, Lifeline, Loba, Newcastle, Octane, Pathfinder, Revenant, Rampart, Seer, Valkyrie, Wraith are working**

 ## PROBLEMS ENCOUNTERED
 If you encounter any problem, open a cmd window where executable is, type 'ApexFarmer.exe' and run the script as normal.
 When the error will occur, cmd window will not close itself